UPDATING: Events that have moved online due to the novel coronavirus outbreak

 Live Wire Radio is hosting a new weekly series called “Live Wire House Parties” on Fridays.

+Puget Soundkeeper is celebrating Earth Month with virtual cleanups.
+Community members are encouraged to pick up trash in their neighborhoods, post a selfie or picture of the trash on Instagram, tag @PugetSoundkeeper and use the hashtag #PSKVirtualCleanup.

-Seattle Center has a mobile app that allows users to explore the Center’s history and public art collection.
+Seattle Center has a mobile app that allows users to explore the Center’s history and public art collection, as well as a number of other virtual experiences on its website.

+Seattle Chess School has weekly chess clubs for kids from second grade through high school every day from 3 to 5 p.m.

+Seattle residents who do not have a library card from The Seattle Public Library can now sign up for an instant digital Library card, which gives immediate access to e-books and e-audiobooks through the Library’s OverDrive digital collection.

 The Shoreline Arts Council is hosting its annual Edible Book Festival virtually.
 Find more details and register on its website.